uw-esolab/neup-ies/README.md

 *Note from Gabriel: If cloning onto a local machine, I recommend that this repository be cloned into a directory alongside the SAM projects (LK, WEX, SSC, SAM).
 That is, the **neup-ies** folder should be in the same directory as **lk**, **ssc**, **googletest**, etc. I refer to this directory as `$DEVDIR`.*
 <br/><br/>

+## Building Documentation

+Documentation written using Sphinx <http://sphinx-doc.org/>_.
+Follow these steps to build the documentation for this project!

+Make sure you have the proper packages installed in your Python environment:

+    pip install Sphinx
+    pip install numpydoc
+    pip install sphinxcontrib-napoleon

+First make sure you are in the correct conda environment.
+Then, make sure you run:

+    cd neup-ies/simulations/docs
+    sphinx-apidoc -M -f -o source/ ../../simulations/
+    make html

+The final html file will be located at ``neup-ies/simulations/docs/build/html/index.html``.

 # Running SSC simulations in Linux
 Everything in the bash scripts has been tested on Ubuntu Focal 20.04.2 LTS.